brunoasm/inaturalist_tools/README.md

   `-d`, `--download`        Whether to download images (by default, only writes
                         URLs to output file).
 Images will be downloaded to a folder with the same name as output file

+### Example

+All of these do the same:

+`python get_inaturalist_images.py --download "gorgulhos" weevils.txt`
+`python get_inaturalist_images.py --download "weevils" weevils.txt`
+`python get_inaturalist_images.py --download "Curculionoidea" weevils.txt`

+The result is a file named `weevils.txt` containing URLs for 100 weevil images and a folder named `weevils` containing the downloaded images.